ulsin/ulsin-omnium-demo/readme.md

 This is my delivery as per the instructions of the email, which I have pasted below.

-When testing the API, the order ids will be in the range 1 - 20, customersIds 1 - 10, productIds 1 - 10
+When testing the API, the orderIds will be in the range `1 - 20`, customersIds `1 - 10`, productIds `1 - 10`

 I decided to do this as a web api before I saw that you wanted PosOrder as well and to use abstract classes, so I just made the api polymorphic, as you can do as per .NET 7